grap/grap-odoo-custom/fermente_report_sale/readme/DESCRIPTION.rst

-* Base module to change reports
+* Custom module to change sale reports

-* Set a default Document template for all companies. (``web.external_layout_standard``)

-* Change the default footer and header for all the reports. (sale orders, invoices, ....) to add cooperative and organic legal informations
+* For invoice created from grouped sales, we add delivery date on each invoice product line